 Zillow is one the most popular sites to list a home.
 The company’s “Zestimate” is based on various factors, including square footage, bedroom/bathroom count, tax assessments, days on the market and other homes in the area.
-Obviously, you want this number to be as high as possible if you’re selling.
+You want this number to be as high as possible if you’re selling.
 Tap or click here for five ways to raise your home’s Zestimate.

 Anyone can check a county’s assessor site to find information on properties.
-These are government-run sites that use information from assessors to estimate the value of real property within a county, city, town or village.
+These are government-run sites that use data from assessors to estimate the value of real property within a county, city, town or village.

 Here is some of the information that is easily accessible to anyone.

 1. When you bought your home and how much you paid